About Cow’s Milk

 Multiple food allergies

-Some people have more than one food allergy as their immune system becomes increasingly confused about what is and what is not a threat.
+Some children can have more than one food allergy, as their immune system becomes increasingly confused about what is and what isn’t a threat.

 Learn more Arrow